google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     ffmpeg -i glocken.webm -vn -c:a vorbis glocken.m4a

 The [cheat sheet](/web/fundamentals/media/manipulating/cheatsheet#codec) lists commands needed to convert codecs.
-The tables sumarize the libraries used in ffmpeg to perform the codec conversions for webm and mp4 files.
+The tables summarize the libraries used in ffmpeg to perform the codec conversions for webm and mp4 files.
 These are the formats recommended for DASH and HLS respectively.